-Ingredient # 3.
-Your Market’s State of Sophistication
+Product Description Ingredient # 3: Your Market’s State of Sophistication

 “State of Sophistication” only means the number of similar products that have been presented to your market before yours.
 In simpler words, the higher your competition, the higher your market’s state of sophistication will be.

 That said, let’s talk about the three most important stages of sophistication.
-Take a look through them and see if any fits your product:
+Take a look through them and see if any of them match your product:

-In the “virgin” stage of sophistication, your prospects haven’t seen any similar products.
-That is, you have no competitors, and because of it, you can use the exact same approach as in Stage 3 of market awareness.
-If you haven’t, go back to that point and read it.
+In this new stage of sophistication, your prospects haven’t seen any similar products.
+That is, you have no competitors and, because of it, you can use the exact same approach as in Stage 3 of market awareness.
+If you haven’t already, go back to that point and read it.

 In this stage, your prospects have been exposed to similar claims and products, but they still believe in such claims.
-In this case, you should perform a competitive auditing to find what your competitors are doing.
+In this case, you should perform a competitive audit to find what your competitors are doing.
 What approach are they taking?
 How do they describe their products?
 What’s their angle?
 What claims are they making?
-Then, copy your competition’s strategy, but enlarge on it—outsmart it.
+Then, copy your competition’s strategy but make it better — outsmart it.

 These markets are built upon permanent mass instincts, which means these markets renew themselves.
 New prospects continually enter the market, and old customers look for new solutions.

-Take the weight loss industry as an example again.
-It doesn’t matter how many fat burning programs a person tries unsuccessfully, sooner or later, that person will believe in another product, and he will buy again.
+Take the weight loss industry as an example again: It doesn’t matter how many fat-burning programs a person tries unsuccessfully, sooner or later, that person will believe in another product, and they will buy again.

 Let’s emphasize this point.

 You wouldn’t need a different selling angle.
-You’d just need to discover the current trends in the cell-phone industry—what’s already working—and improve the already-existing claims.
+You’d just need to discover the current trends in the cellphone industry — what’s already working — and improve on the already-existing claims.

 Again, they’re just taking the already-working claims and making them better.
 And this is the best approach you can take at Stage 3 of sophistication.